w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to teach the learning outcomes:

-* Demonstrate how different visual aspects impact readability of the content.
+* Reflect with students on how visual aspects impact readability of the content.
 These include contrast ratios, font types and sizes, spacing, and line height.
-Demonstrate use of font types, such as Sans Serif, that provide a good reading experience.
+* Demonstrate use of font types, such as Sans Serif, that provide a good reading experience.
+Compare easy to read font sizes with those that are more difficult to read and understand.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
 Assess how students identify font types that provide good reading experience.
-* Practical &mdash; Give students a piece of content and ask them to select a font type that favors readability.
-Assess how students select font types that favor readability.
+* Practical &mdash; Give students a piece of content.
+Ask them to make sure its visual appearance favors readability.
+Assess how students ensure sufficient contrast ratios, easy to read font sizes, and enough spacing to favor content readability.

 {% include excol.html type="end" %}